mdepha01/Cisco-CCNA-Basics/Lan4/VLAN-configuration.md

  __($-int) switchport mode trunk__ <br>
  __($-int) switchport trunk allowed vlan 1, 2__ <br>

-### running the command #show int trunk , command shows if the trunk was configured correctly.
+### Running the command #show int trunk , command shows if the trunk was configured correctly.
 7. PC1 is able to ping only PC3 , PC2 is only able to ping PC4 vice versa , this is because the PCs operate on diffrent VLANs.